node-schedule/node-schedule/README.md

 ## Repo

-Instead of just copying the original code and start over I've left this repo as a fork in order to keep the credits where crdits are due.
+Instead of just copying the original code and start over I've left this repo as a fork in order to keep the credits where credits are due.
 That said, I have cleaned up the repo somewhat by removing old branches and tags.

 ## Links